-On June 21, 2023, the Company entered into an account purchase agreement with Wintrust Receivables Finance, a division of Wintrust Bank N.A. ("Wintrust") pursuant to which Wintrust will purchase, at its discretion, up to eligible customer invoices and advance up to 75% of the face amount of all purchased invoices up to \$4,750,000.
-Each advance under the AP Agreement will bear interest at a minimum rate of 5.5%.
+On June 21, 2023, the Company entered into an account purchase agreement with Wintrust Receivables Finance, a division of Wintrust Bank N.A. ("Wintrust") pursuant to which Wintrust will purchase, at its discretion, eligible customer invoices and advance up to 75% of the face amount of all purchased amounts up to \$4,750,000.
+Each advance under the AP Agreement will bear interest at the U.S. prime rate, plus 2.5%.
 The AP Agreement has an initial term of two years and will automatically renew annually unless terminated by the Company on at least 60 days' notice.
 The Wintrust Receivables Credit Facility is secured by a general security interest in the assets of the Company.
 The Wintrust Receivables Credit Facility is guaranteed secured by the Company pursuant to that certain Unlimited Continuing Guaranty Agreement dated as of June 21, 2023.

-As of June 30, 2023, the balance outstanding on the Wintrust Receivables Credit Facility amounted to \$2.3 million.
+As of September 30, 2023, the balance outstanding on the Wintrust Receivables Credit Facility amounted to \$1.9 million.